top of page

 70 years

 At first glance, a metal roof seems like a “buy it once” solution.
-But here’s the catch: a metal roof costs more than twice as much up front.
+But here’s the catch: a metal roof usually costs more than twice as much up front.

 Now imagine you stayed in your home for 70 years.
 You might need two or three asphalt roofs during that time, which could total around $47,000 over the decades.
 That’s just a little more than the one-time cost of a metal roof.